What are Sober Living Homes?

 Is a Sober Living Home Right for Me?

 How do you know if a sober living house is right for someone with a substance use disorder?
-Individuals in recovery need to have a safe and supportive environment.
+Individuals in recovery need a safe, supportive environment.
 These unique living situations offer just that – a space where residents can feel encouraged to stay sober while still being able to maintain their daily routines, such as work or school.
-Residents in recovery can support each other and make sober friends.
+Residents in recovery can support one another and build sober friendships.

 When you call the sober living facility in your area, ask questions.
 Find out the house rules, the cost, how many people stay in one room, and the house responsibilities.
-Each home is structured differently, and you’ll want to find one that is right for your situation.
+Each home is structured differently, and you’ll want to find one that fits your situation.

 Follow the house rules of the sober living home you choose.
 These rules allow you to live peacefully in a sober home with your housemates.